 What can cause problems for IVAs

-- a decline in profitability if you are self-employed
+- lower profits if you are self-employed;

-- being unable to work because of illness, either your own or someone else in the family, or a new baby
+- being unable to work because of illness, either your own or someone else in the family, or a new baby;

-- large, unexpected expenditure such as a new boiler or expensive car repairs.
+- large, unexpected expenditure such as a new boiler or expensive car repairs;

-Take a 6 month break
+Take a payment break

-Extra flexibility in many IVAs started after October 2016
+More flexibility for IVAs after October 2016

-- you can have payment breaks or to make reduced payments for the equivalent of 9 months payments.
+- you can have payment breaks or make reduced payments for the equivalent of 9 months payments.
 So if say you could pay half your normal payments for a 6 month period, this would count as “3 months” of the maximum 9 months used.

 - this doesn’t have to be taken as a single break.